lstefanello/perceptron/README.md

 # perceptron
 A simple package to make neural networks.
 Written in python and numpy.
+Perceptron is a generalized implementation of the gradient descent algorithm that allows users to build learning models.
+Users can build models of arbitrary dimension and choose, per layer, the number of neurons and which activation function to use.
+Users can also specify which loss function to use and a particular learning rate annealing.
+There are some regularization techniques built in like momentum and dropout.
+Data is automatically one-hot encoded.
+Run "python digit_recognition.py" to watch a model be trained to classify the MNIST data set.